mlanza/ai-literacy/201/05-tools.md

 We’re entering a new phase where **language becomes the interface**.

 When AI is equipped with tools, you no longer have to find the settings, learn the menus, or execute the steps yourself.

 You describe the outcome — and the AI carries it out.

-**That’s not just prompting anymore.
-That’s delegating.**
+That’s not just prompting anymore.
+That’s delegating.

-And it’s a superpower.
+Without tools, none of this would be possible.